Exam Rules#

 2. All exercises and assignments: Homework assignments, Theme exercises, and weekly exercises.

-3. All SymPy/Python Demos.
+3. All SymPy/Python demos.

 The supplementary notes by Jens Gravesen are not part of the curriculum.
 The group project is not part of the syllabus for the 4-hour written exam.